Santiago-Restrepo/sentiment-analyzer-be/README.md

 ### Prerequisites

+- Node.js and npm or pnpm must be installed.
 - Docker and Docker Compose must be installed.
 - A Google Cloud service account JSON key needs to be generated and placed in the project root directory.